interledger/rafiki/docs/account-service-api.md

 If the provider's withdrawal system crashes between steps 1 and 3, it may not know whether it already initiated the withdrawal and reserved funds within Rafiki.
 At this stage, it may choose to either:

 1. **Retry.** Safely retry initiating the withdrawal in Rafiki.
 Since this is an idempotent request, it will only debit funds if they have not already been reserved for that withdrawal.
-2. **Rollback.** Safely rollback the withdrawal within Rafiki.
+2. **Void.** Safely void the withdrawal within Rafiki.
 Since this is also an idempotent request, this only lifts the hold on funds if the same withdrawal was already initiated.
-   - If the provider encounters a technical issue preventing them from settling or crediting the balance within their own system, they may decide to rollback the withdrawal.
+   - If the provider encounters a technical issue preventing them from settling or crediting the balance within their own system, they may decide to void the withdrawal.
-   - Rollbacks are not performed automatically, and only the provider's system initiates rollbacks.
-For example, if the provider's system credited the withdrawal within its own system, then crashed, Rafiki might rollback the withdrawal before the operator's system recovered.
+   - Voids are not performed automatically, and only the provider's system initiates voids.
+For example, if the provider's system credited the withdrawal within its own system, then crashed, Rafiki might void the withdrawal before the operator's system recovered.
 This dangerous behavior might overdraw users, or enable them to steal money from the operator.
-   - Operators may implement their own functionality to rollback withdrawals after a period of time.
+   - Operators may implement their own functionality to void withdrawals after a period of time.

 If the provider's withdrawal system crashes between steps 3 and 5, the system knows Rafiki reserved the withdrawal amount, but it may not have finalized the withdrawal.
 So, the provider may safely retry finalizing the withdrawal within Rafiki as an idempotent request after they perform the settlement.